easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

 * strong focus on HPC and performance
 * highly configurable
 * well documented (see [https://spack.readthedocs.io/](https://spack.readthedocs.io))
-* generated environment modules files
+* generates environment modules files
 * worldwide community
 * broad spectrum of supported software (1000s)

-In other ways EasyBuild and Spack are quite different however.
+In other ways, EasyBuild and Spack are quite different however.
 Spack is released under a more permissive open source license (MIT/Apache 2.0 dual license), and also provides good support for macOS out-of-the-box, next to Linux and Cray PE (like EasyBuild does).